-\textbf{(3)} Finally we consider a suitable generalization of Theorem \ref{thm:cvgce-L2-modulus-chaos} to a 2-dimensional Brownian motion $B$.
-Namely, we shall obtain the following convergence result: \begin{theorem} Let $\{H^{h}_{t}(B); \, t\in\ou\}$ be the process defined by \eqref{eq:hamiltonian-mod-cty-loc-time}, for a 2-dimensional Brownian motion $B$.
-Like in Theorem \ref{thm:cvgce-L2-modulus-chaos}, we define $X^{n,h}_{t}$ as the projection on the $n$-th chaos of $H^{h}_{t}(B)$.
-Then the assertions (i)--(iii) of Theorem \ref{thm:cvgce-L2-modulus-chaos} are still valid in this situation, with (ii) replaced with the following statement: \begin{longlist}[(ii-2d)] \item[(ii-2d)] For all $m\ge1$, we have as $h$ tends to zero,
+\begin{theorem} Let $\{H^{h}_{t}(B); t\in[0,1]\}$ be the process defined by (\ref {eqhamiltonian-mod-cty-loc-time}), for a two-dimensional Brownian motion $B$.
+Like in Theorem~\ref{thmcvgce-L2-modulus-chaos}, we define $X^{n,h}_{t}$ as the projection on the $n$th chaos of $H^{h}_{t}(B)$.
+Then the assertions \textup{(i)--(iii)} of Theorem~\ref{thmcvgce-L2-modulus-chaos} are still valid in this situation, with \textup{(ii)} replaced with the following statement: \begin{longlist}[(ii-2d)] \item[(ii-2d)] For all $m\ge1$, we have as $h$ tends to zero,